bespon/bespon_website/docs/index.md

 ```

 The `bespon` package for Python supports loading and saving data.
 There is
-also round-trip support for changing the values of strings, floats, ints, and
+also round-trip support for modifying keys and values while keeping formatting
-bools (changing types is not currently supported).
+and comments.
 For example,
 ```
 >>> import bespon
 >>> ast = bespon.loads_roundtrip_ast("""